remodeleriq

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Explicitly states when to use: 'Use when a homeowner asks what trade labor should cost or whether a bid's labor line is fair.'
-While it does not explicitly state when not to use, the clear use case and naming of siblings provide adequate guidance.
+The description explicitly states when to use the tool: 'Use when a homeowner asks what trade labor should cost or whether a bid's labor line is fair.'
+However, it does not name sibling tools or exclusion criteria, so it stops short of a full when/when-not comparison.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.